 The Company has an earn-out provision from the acquisition of Spyrus on September 15, 2021 which could require a payment to the previous owners of Spyrus should the gross profit exceed certain targets.
-It is not anticipated that any payouts will be required under this provision.
+For more information, see Note 10 to these financial statements.